Inverse Optimization: Theory and Applications: Applications in Design Problems

-The leader's problem can be solved using a master/subproblem approach, which is depicted in Figure \ref{fig:app_classical_IO}.
-In the master problem, the leader solves a variant of problem~\eqref{eq:leader} where they minimize their own objective over the follower's feasible set to obtain, for example, the optimal environmentally friendly follower decision $\bhx$.
-To induce the follower to also generate $\bhx$, the leader then solves the subproblem, which is the inverse problem of the known decision-making problem~\eqref{eq:follower}.
-This inverse problem yields an incentive $\btheta^* \in \bTheta$ for which $\bhx$ would now also be optimal for the follower.
-We give examples of these inverse problems below.
+While the leader's problem can sometimes be reformulated as a single, large monolothic formulation, a more efficient approach is to decouple the computation of follower ``target" decisions and incentives, i.e., as a master problem and an inverse optimization subproblem.
+This process is depicted in Figure \ref{fig:app_classical_IO}.
+In the master problem, the leader solves a variant of problem~\eqref{eq:leader} where they minimize their own objective assuming control of the follower's decision.
+This generates a ``target" decision $\bhx$.
+To compute incentives $\btheta \in \bTheta$ that render $\bhx$ an optimal solution to the follower's problem, the inverse optimization subproblem is solved for forward problem~\eqref{eq:follower}.
+We describe several examples of applications where this decomposition approach is used.